Generalized Orthogonal Procrustes Problem under Arbitrary Adversaries: Introduction

 \subsection{Generalized power method (GPM)}

-Due to the expensive computational costs in solving~\eqref{def:sdp}, it is natural to ask: can we develop an alternative efficient approach to find the least squares estimator with provable theoretical guarantees?
-Inspired by the recent progresses of nonconvex approaches in solving angular/orthogonal group synchronization, we employ the projected generalized power method~\cite{CC18,L20c,LYS20,ZB18} to solve this nonconvex optimization program~\eqref{def:od}.
-The algorithm follows the classical two-step procedure: (a) starting with an initialization $\BS^0$ via spectral method and (b) updating the iterate $\BS^t$ by
+As the SDR is expensive to solve, we also consider an iterative method named generalized power method to efficiently find the least squares estimator.
+The algorithm follows a two-step procedure: (a) start with an initialization $\BO^0$ via spectral method {(spectral initialization), which is shown in the first two steps in Algorithm 1}; (b) update the iterate $\BO^t$ by

-where $\BC\BS^t\in\RR^{nd\times d}$ and $\PP_n(\cdot):\RR^{nd\times d}\rightarrow \Od(d)^{\otimes n}$ maps each $d\times d$ block to a $d\times d$ orthogonal matrix by
+where $\BC\BO^t\in\RR^{nd\times d}$ and $\PP_n(\cdot):\RR^{nd\times d}\rightarrow \Od(d)^{\otimes n}$ maps each $d\times d$ block to a $d\times d$ orthogonal matrix by